English grammar: Determiners

 English determiners constitute a relatively small class of words.
-They include the articles the and a[n]; certain demonstrative and interrogative words such as this, that, and which; possessives such as my and whose (the role of determiner can also be played by noun possessive forms such as John's and the girl's); various quantifying words like all, some, many, various; and numerals (one, two, etc.).
+They include the articles the and a[n]; certain demonstrative and interrogative words such as this, that, and which; possessives such as my and whose (the role of determiner can also be played by noun possessive forms such as John's and the girl's); various quantifying words like, some, many, various; and numerals (one, two, etc.).
 There are also many phrases (such as a couple of) that can play the role of determiners.

 Determiners are used in the formation of noun phrases (see above).
 Many words that serve as determiners can also be used as pronouns (this, that, many, etc.).

-Determiners can be used in certain combinations, such as all the water and the many problems.
+Some sources, e.g. Cambridge Dictionary, Longman Dictionary, Collins Dictionary, and Collins COBUILD English grammar distinguish between predeterminers and determiners.
+Following this distinction, determiners can't be used directly next to each other (not: the my or my the).
+However, it is possible to put a predeterminer before a determiner (e.g. all the).

 In many contexts, it is required for a noun phrase to be completed with an article or some other determiner.
 It is not grammatical to say just cat sat on table; one must say my cat sat on the table.
 The most common situations in which a complete noun phrase can be formed without a determiner are when it refers generally to a whole class or concept (as in dogs are dangerous and beauty is subjective) and when it is a name (Jane, Spain, etc.).
 This is discussed in more detail at English articles and Zero article in English.